constellation-daq/Constellation/docs/framework_reference/cxx/satellite/satellite.md

 ## Data

 Data are sent via the [CDTP protocol](../../../protocols/cdtp.md), where data are send in *data records*, consisting of blocks containing binary data.
 It is up to the implementation to decide how to organize the data.
-Additionally, each message can contain metadata in form of tags (key-value pairs) in the record header.
+Additionally, each record can contain metadata in form of tags (key-value pairs) in the record header.

 ### Transmitting Data